With Holy Week hushed by a pandemic, the pope does social distancing his own way

 The Vatican did not respond to questions about how Francis is safeguarding himself.
 According to Italian media outlets, he has been tested twice for the virus, both times with negative results.

-Another official who spoke anonymously said the pope now eats alone.
-Archbishop Vincenzo Paglia, who has met twice in person with Francis in recent weeks, said that during his visits the two maintained a “a certain distance, but it’s not as if there were particular measures.”
+Another official who spoke on the condition of anonymity said the pope now eats alone.
+Archbishop Vincenzo Paglia, who has met twice in person with Francis in recent weeks, said that during his visits, the two maintained “a certain distance, but it’s not as if there were particular measures.”
 He said he washed his hands before the meetings.

 “There is a sort of ordinary quality, which is surprising,” Paglia said.